Académico do Aeroporto

 Académico do Aeroporto (Capeverdean Crioulo, ALUPEC or ALUPEK: Akadémiku du Aeropurtu) is a football club that had played in the Premier division and plays in the Sal Island League in Cape Verde.
 It is based in the city of Espargos in the island of Sal.
-The team was is named after its nearby airport (Sal International Airport).
+The team is named after its nearby airport (Sal International Airport).
 Its current director is Ivan Lopes since mid-February 2017, its chairman is Carlos Moniz who returned for the second time and its manager was Lúcio Antunes since 2015.
 Now that Verdun Pedra de Lume was relegated, the club became the island's five unrelegated original clubs.